Violaelster/Pelago/README.md

 Composer is also utilized in this project for dependency management.
 Note that the database is not included in the repository.
 You will need to set up the database manually using the SQL queries provided below.
 Make sure to place the database files in a folder named 'database' located in the root directory of the project.

-## Funktioner
+## Features
-- Bokningssystem: Ett formulär som lagrar bokningsdetaljer i databasen, kollar tillgänglighet i
+Booking System: A form that stores booking details in the database and checks availability.
-- Kalender: Dynamisk kalender som visar tillgänglighet för rum.
+Calendar: A dynamic calendar displaying room availability.
-- Adminpanel: För att uppdatera rumspriser och inställningar.
+Admin Panel: Allows updating room prices and settings.

-## Teknologier
+## Technologies
-HTML5, CSS3, JavaScript
+- HTML5, CSS3, JavaScript
-PHP 8.1
+- PHP 8.1
-MySQL
+- MySQL
-Composer (beroendehantering)
+- Composer (dependency management)
-FileZilla (för deployment)
+- FileZilla (for deployment)

 ## Database structure:
 CREATE TABLE bookings (